-The GPS also records lap times, top speed and other performance data and stores it in the on board memory where it can be downloaded later if desired.
+The GPS also records lap times, top speed and other performance data and stores it in the on board memory where it can be retrieved later if desired.

 Injury Prevention Effectiveness

-The D-Air system is so effective that Dainese claims a 90% drop in the force felt by riders in the shoulder area over wearing only traditional composite body armour in tests carried out using European safety standards.
+The D-Air system is so effective that Dainese claims a 90% drop in the force felt by riders in the shoulder area over wearing only traditional composite body armour.
 The airbag is built in such a way to guarantee uniform inflation and complete protection of the upper body.

 The D-Air system has received a lot of recognition from safety organizations and racing regulatory bodies even for earlier less sophisticated systems which came out starting in 2000.
 So much in fact, that MotoGP has made airbag use mandatory in races starting in 2018.

 To help accommodate that, Dainese has offered the D-Air technology as open source to other racing gear manufacturers to use under their suits.